totalgood/pycon-2016-nlp-tutorial/Making-Connections-with-Natural-Language-Processing.md

 Example Visualizations after dimension reduction to only the 100 Highest Entropy Words

-The co-occurrence matrices for US Presidential Inaugural Speeches can be visulized as heat-maps and shuffled/sorted according to various criteria, like political party of the president, or year of speech:
+The co-occurrence matrices for US Presidential Inaugural Speeches can be visualized as heat-maps and shuffled/sorted according to various criteria, like political party of the president, or year of speech:
 [Word Co-Occurrence Matrix Visualization and Sorting](http://hobson.github.io/pug/pug/miner/static/word_cooccurrence.html) [Document Similarity Matrix Visualization and Sorting](http://hobson.github.io/pug/pug/miner/static/doc_cooccurrence.html)

 Can you guess what will happen if you produce a force-directed graph that includes both words and documents?
 The strength of connections between nodes (their attraction, or similarity, or inverse distance metric) is their cooccurrence frequency.
 [Graph Clustering of Words and Documents](http://hobson.github.io/pug/pug/miner/static/occurrence_force_graph.html)

-Can you guess the words that will be outliers (usage is independent of other words) in innaugural speeches?
+Can you guess the words that will be outliers (usage is independent of other words) in inaugural speeches?
 [Word Co-Occurrence Graph Clustering](http://hobson.github.io/pug/pug/miner/static/word_force_graph.html)

-Can you guess the presidential innaugural speeches that will be outliers when they are clustered according to word usage?
+Can you guess the presidential inaugural speeches that will be outliers when they are clustered according to word usage?
 [Document Similarity Graph Clustering](http://hobson.github.io/pug/pug/miner/static/doc_force_graph.htm)

 [Material previously-presented at a PDX-Python user-group meeting](http://hobson.github.io/pug/pug/docs/slidedeck-pdxpy/index.html#1)

 Example Visualizations of US Presidential Inaugural Speeches and their 100 Highest Entropy Words

-The co-occurrence matrices can be visulized as heat-maps and shuffled/sorted according to various criteria, like political party of the president for US innaugural speeces:
+The co-occurrence matrices can be visualized as heat-maps and shuffled/sorted according to various criteria, like political party of the president for US inaugural speeches:
 [Word Co-Occurrence Matrix Visualization and Sorting](http://hobson.github.io/pug/pug/miner/static/word_cooccurrence.html) [Document Similarity Matrix Visualization and Sorting](http://hobson.github.io/pug/pug/miner/static/doc_cooccurrence.html)

 Can you guess what will happen if you produce a force-directed graph that includes both words and documents?
 The strength of connections between nodes (their attraction) is their cooccurrence.
 [Graph Clustering of Words and Documents](http://hobson.github.io/pug/pug/miner/static/occurrence_force_graph.html)

-Can you guess the words that will be outliers (usage is independent of other words) in innaugural speeches?
+Can you guess the words that will be outliers (usage is independent of other words) in inaugural speeches?
 [Word Co-Occurrence Graph Clustering](http://hobson.github.io/pug/pug/miner/static/word_force_graph.html)